somospragma/qa-mobile-serenity-appium-browserstack-sdk/README.md

 ### Setup
 * Clone the repo
 * Replace YOUR_USERNAME and YOUR_ACCESS_KEY with your BrowserStack access credentials in browserstack.yml.
+* Replace YOUR_USERNAME and YOUR_ACCESS_KEY in serenity.conf located in test/java/resource/serenity.conf
 * Install dependencies `mvn install`
 * You can setup environment variables for all sample repos (see Notes) or update `serenity.conf` file with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings)